DesktopECHO/Pi-Hole-for-WSL1/README.md

 **This install script performs an automated install of Pi-hole 5.x on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) - No Linux, Container, or Virtualization expertise required.**

-**Pi-hole for Windows uses a fraction of system resources when compared with other solutions, and can run on older CPU's without VT support or on a VPS that doesn't pass-through virtualization support - Even an old machine with 1 CPU core and 1GB of RAM will work.**
+**Pi-hole for Windows uses a fraction of system resources when compared with other solutions, and can run on older CPU's without VT support or on a VPS without pass-through virtualization support.
+A low-end machine with 1 CPU core and 1 GB of RAM has been tested to work.**

 **You can use this to block ads on your entire network but real/dedicated hardware may be a better idea in that situation.
 Its primary use case is for ad-blocking on-the-go instead of managing a HOSTS file on your laptop, to research/block OS telemetry messages, or to have a look at Pi-hole's feature set before committing to a hardware purchase.**